Open-Set Recognition in the Age of Vision-Language Models

 \section{ROC Curve Metrics}

 The area under the ROC curve (AuROC) is a popular metric in the traditional open-set recognition literature~\cite{chen2021adversarial, oza2019c2ae, perera2020generative, vaze2022open, zhang2020hybrid}.
 However a key limitation of ROC curves is that they are not affected by the size of the negative class~\cite{saito2015precision} -- this can make them less informative and even misleading when used on datasets where there is a large imbalance between the positive and negative class.
-We highlight this in Tab.~\ref{tab:cls_unc_auroc} and Tab.~\ref{tab:det_auroc} for both VLM classification and object detection.
-In Tab.~\ref{tab:det_auroc} in particular, the limitations of the AuROC metric are highlighted -- VLM detectors with \emph{larger} numbers of OSE achieve greater AuROC performance than detectors with \emph{lower} OSE counts.
+We highlight this in Tab.~\ref{tab:det_auroc} for VLM object detection -- VLM detectors with \emph{larger} numbers of OSE achieve greater AuROC performance than detectors with \emph{lower} OSE counts.
 Due to these shortcomings of AuROC, we prefer AuPR for the discussion of experiments in the main paper.